friedhardware/TorrentDirectories/README.md

 - Empty Files:
   - By default, attempting to create a torrent from an empty file will fail
-  - Use `--skip-empty` to skip empty files instead of failing
+  - Use `--skip-empty-files` to skip empty files instead of failing
-  - In batch mode with `--skip-empty`, empty files are counted separately from other failures
+  - In batch mode with `--skip-empty-files`, empty files are counted separately from other failures

+- Empty Directories:
+  - By default, empty directories are skipped in batch mode
+  - Use `--no-skip-empty-directories` to treat empty directories as failures
+  - Empty directories are counted in the final report

 - Existing Files:
   - By default, the tool won't overwrite existing torrent files